Sand crisis: mafias thrive as shortages loom | DW | 15.03.2021

 Demand for construction sand is rising faster than supply, pushing even countries in the Middle East to import it from as far away as Australia and Canada.

-It makes up the concrete of our houses, the tarmac of our roads, the glass of our windows and the silicon chips in our phones.
+It makes up the concrete of our houses, the tarmac of our roads, the glass in our windows and the silicon chips in our phones.

 But sand, a building block of modern life that sits at the heart of a destructive and sometimes illegal industry, is in increasingly short supply — and nobody knows how soon it will run out.